yale-nova/weave/experiments/ReprodcutionReadme.md

 We are reproducing our traces on the cluster for reviewers.

-You can access the cluster WebUI [here](http://sparkui-eastus.eastus.cloudapp.azure.com:8080/))
+You can access the cluster WebUI [here](http://sparkui-eastus.eastus.cloudapp.azure.com:8080/) for the direct cluster, and [here](http://weave.eastus.cloudapp.azure.com:8888/) for the mini SGX cluster with two nodes.

 List of experiments: